NEH Summer Institute Faculty & Speakers 2018

 Dr. John B. Hattendorf, Ernest J. King Professor of Maritime History, Naval War College, is today’s preeminent scholar on naval and maritime history.
 He is editor of the prize-winning, four-volume Oxford Encyclopedia of Maritime History.

-Dr. John Odin Jensen, Asst.
-Professor at Western Florida State University, was a commercial fisherman in Alaska for many years, and is an active marine archeologist.
+Dr. John Odin Jensen, Assistant Professor of History at University of West Florida, was a commercial fisherman in Alaska for many years, and is an active marine archeologist.
 His scholarship concentrates on Great Lakes and riverine mariners.
 He co-authored Fishing Out of Stonington.

 Dr. Christine Keiner, Associate Professor, Rochester Institute of Technology, examines the history of ecology and biology, U. S. environmental politics and the relations between science and politics.
 She authored The Oyster Question: Scientists, Watermen, and the Maryland Chesapeake Bay since 1880, University of Georgia Press, (2010).

 Dr. I. Roderick Mather, Associate Professor, University of Rhode Island, specializes in the Anglo-Atlantic world, and along with Dr. Jensen is an experienced marine archeologist.
 He co-edits Historical Archeology.

 Dr. Helen Rozwadowski, Associate Professor, University of Connecticut, focuses on the history of marine science, and authored Fathoming the Ocean and The Sea knows no Boundaries.

 Dr. Lisa Norling, Associate Professor, University of Minnesota, is a leading authority on women in the maritime community and author of Captain Ahab Had a Wife.